German submarine U-873: Commanding Officer

 U-873 crewman Georg Seitz reported Steinhoff's face was bleeding and swollen when he returned to his cell after being questioned by a civilian ONI interrogator who ordered a husky United States Marine Corps guard to slap the officer.
 On 19 May 1945 Steinhoff bled to death in his Boston jail cell from wrist wounds, possibly inflicted with the broken lens of his sunglasses.
 He was buried in grave 934 at Fort Devens.

 Armament

-FLAK weaponry
+Flak weaponry

-U-873 was mounted with the rare Twin 3.7 cm Flakzwilling M43U on the DLM42 mount.
-This was one of the best AA weapons used by Nazi Germany's Kriegsmarine during World War II.
+U-873 was mounted with the rare twin 3.7 cm Flakzwilling M43U on the DLM42 mount.
+This was one of the Kriegsmarine's best AA weapons of World War II.
 The DLM42 mount was mainly used on the Type IX as it was rather heavy for the Type VII U-boats.
 The 3.7 cm Flak M42U was the naval version of the 3.7 cm Flak used by the Kriegsmarine on Type VII and Type IX U-boats.